Gbukaa/security_week/terraform-and-aws/README.md

 By the end of the week, the goal is to be able to answer "yes" to the week's primary question:

 * **Can you explain what IaC (Infrastructure as code) is?**
-* **Are you able to set an automatic workflow on Github Actions to manage your project infrastructure using Terraform?**
+* **Are you able to set an automatic workflow on GitHub Actions to manage your project infrastructure using Terraform?**
-* **Can you set up a Github Actions workflow to deploy your application on the existing infrastructure on AWS?**
+* **Can you set up a GitHub Actions workflow to deploy your application on the existing infrastructure on AWS?**

 ### Project Setup and Sections